Originally posted on 10/25/18, updated 10/11/2019.

 2. Service lockout

-In a service lockout, the timer will start counting down in days.
-In this instance, you will need to login to MyAccount to reset your lockout or call Intoxalock to order a new device.
-Once the countdown on the device expires, you will not be able to start your vehicle until you have a new device installed.
+In a service lockout, your device will start counting down in days.
+In this situation, you will need to log in to MyAccount to reset your lockout or call Intoxalock to order a new device.
+Once the countdown on the device expires, you will not be able to start your vehicle until you have a new device.

 Download the infographic: Top 5 causes of an ignition interlock device lockout

-Several situations can cause a lockout, and different states have different laws regarding what triggers a lockout, how long it will last and if you need the device serviced.
-The following situations can cause a lockout:
+Several situations can cause a lockout, and each state’s monitoring authority has its own laws regarding what triggers a lockout, how long your device will be locked and if you need the device serviced.
+The following list has common reasons for and tips to avoid a lockout.

-The most common occurrence of a lockout is breathing into the device when your breath alcohol concentration (BrAC) is above the legal limit.
-When this happens, your ignition interlock device will prevent the car from starting.
-Depending upon your state’s laws, several things could happen.
-You might be unable to start your car until the sample provided is within the legal limit.
-If you have too many failed attempts, your device could go into a temporary or service lockout.
+Depending upon your state’s laws, you might be unable to start your car until the sample provided is within the legal limit.
+Or if you have too many failed attempts, your device could go into a temporary or service lockout.
 Each state has its own limit on how many failed attempts you can have before a lockout.
-If you need help operating your device, visit our how to use your device page.
+If you need help operating your ignition interlock, learn how to use your device.

-Car breathalyzers needs to be calibrated every 30 to 180 days, depending on individual state requirements.
+Car breathalyzers need to be calibrated every 30 to 180 days, depending on individual state requirements.
 These calibrations ensure the device works properly and can get an accurate BrAC reading.
 To calibrate your Intoxalock, make an appointment to visit your nearest service center on or before the date your calibration is due.
 The calibration takes only a few minutes.
-However, if you miss a calibration, you can have a service lockout where you may need to tow your vehicle to the service center to get it running again.
+However, if you miss a calibration, you can have a service lockout where you may need to tow your vehicle to a service center to get it running again.
+Learn more about how to calibrate your device.

-Sometimes, people think that if they can’t provide a clean breath sample, they can have a friend provide one instead.
-However, while driving, you are subject to random retests, where you must blow into the device at random intervals while driving.
-These retests ensure you don’t consume alcohol while you’re driving and prevent someone else from providing the sample to start the vehicle.
-If you fail a random retest, your vehicle will not shut off but may go into a lockout immediately once you turn your car off.
+Sometimes drivers think that if they can’t provide a clean breath sample to initially start their car, they can have a friend provide one instead.
+However, you are subject to random retests while driving, where you must blow into the device at random intervals while driving.
+These retests ensure you don’t consume alcohol while you’re driving and prevent someone else from blowing into the device to start the vehicle.
+If you fail a random test, your vehicle will not shut off, but it may go into a lockout when you turn your car off.

-You might need car maintenance on your vehicle when your ignition interlock device is installed.
-If you don’t notify Intoxalock of the schedule maintenance, or if the mechanic isn’t aware that you have a breathalyzer installed, you might get locked out from your device.
+You more than likely will need to perform routine or other car maintenance when you have an ignition interlock device installed in your car.
+If you don’t notify Intoxalock of the scheduled service appointment for the car's maintenance, or if the mechanic isn’t aware that you have a breathalyzer installed, you might get locked out or your device.

-In case you do enter a lockout during vehicle maintenance, properly reporting the maintenance beforehand is critical to helping Intoxalock resolve the lockout.
-Report your scheduled vehicle maintenance by logging into MyAccount and going to “Report Vehicle Maintenance.”
+If you do enter a lockout during vehicle maintenance, properly reporting the maintenance beforehand is critical to helping Intoxalock resolve the lockout.
+You can report your scheduled vehicle maintenance through the Intoxalock Mobile App by going to “Report Vehicle Maintenance” section.
 You will also need to notify your mechanic before they begin work.
 If the mechanic needs technical support, they can call (877) 777-5020.

 For more information on what to do during a lockout, watch our lockout user video.

-If you do experience a lockout and need assistance, please login to MyAccount to see if your state allows you to reset the lockout remotely.
+If you need assistance with a lockout, log in to the Intoxalock Mobile App to see if your state allows you to reset the lockout remotely.
 If the “reset lockout” option isn’t available, our customer support team is available 24/7 to help.